Govkrish3399/Hotel-Industry-Analytics-using-Power-BI/README.md

 **Data Analyzing and Visualization steps**

-As a data analyst I analyzed the industry data set, performed ETL on the data set and discovered meaningful insights and presented the business insights by creating a dashboard using Power BI.
+As a data analyst I conducted thorough cleaning, transformation on the dataset to enhance the data quality.
+Then created compelling and visually appealing dasboards to represent the KPI metrics .
-Created a dashboard in Power BI using three months data.

 **Outcome of the Project**